cortexrd/Knack-Toolkit-Library/README.md

 2. In the Accounts object, add these fields:
     1.  **SW Version**: Type: Short text.
     2.  **UTC HB**: Type: Date/Time, Date Format: mm/dd/yyyy, Default Date: none, Time Format: military, Default Time: none.
-    3.  **Time Zone**: Type: Number, no decimals.
+    3.  **TZ**: Type: Number, no decimals.
-    4.  **LOC HB**: Type: Equation, Equation Type: Date, Date Type: hours, Result Type: Date, Equation Editor: {UTC HB}+{Time Zone}, Date Format: mm/dd/yyyy, Time Format: military.
+    4.  **LOC HB**: Type: Equation, Equation Type: Date, Date Type: hours, Result Type: Date, Equation Editor: {UTC HB}+{TZ}, Date Format: mm/dd/yyyy, Time Format: military.
     5.  **Online**: Type: Yes/No, Default No, Input: Checkbox.
     6.  **UTC Last Activity**: Type: Date/Time, Date Format: mm/dd/yyyy, Time Format: military.
 3. Create a **new object** called **App Settings** with these fields:
     1. Rename the default first field from App Settings Name to **Item**: Type: Short Text, set as object’s Display Field and Sort in Alphabetic order.
     2.  **Value**: Type: Paragraph Text.
     3.  **Date/Time**: Type: Date/Time, Date Format: mm/dd/yyyy, Time Format: military.
 4. In the iFrameWnd page created above, add a Form view that updates the currently logged-in account.
 Once the view is added, remove all fields, then add on a first line: SW Version, UTC HB and LOC HB.
 Set LOC HB as read-only.
-Then on a second line: Online, UTC Last Activity and Time Zone.
+Then on a second line: Online, UTC Last Activity and TZ.
 Set the view title to **Heartbeat**.
 In the form’s Submit rules, enable auto-reload and set the Confirmation message to “Heartbeat sent successfully.”.
 5. Still in the iFrameWnd, add a table view that displays **App Settings**, with title: **App Settings \_ar=20**.
 Source filter: **Item Starting with APP**, sorted alphabetically A to Z. No Search, inline editing = On, 10 records at a time, no filtering allowed.
 Add all fields.
 Set Value’s Truncate Text to 75 characters.
 6. Be sure you have the Show iFrameWnd checkbox on in [User Prefs](#user-preferences-1) above.
 7. Refresh the app and you should see in the iFrameWnd the heartbeat being submitted every minute and the Online being set to Yes.